CryptoGnome/Community-Tools/ProfitTrailer-Tools/Web-GUI-Addons/Binance-Advanced-Exchange/README.md

 Example https://gyazo.com/67e9b935a1385691c892a015e5769e2f

+# If your in the US on line 20 you can change the second URL to us.binance.com/tradeDetail.html this will make it work in the US when www.binance.com is down

 # If you need any help please PM @rireal#2742 on Discord

 # If you found the utility useful